KimmyN17/WebAppraisal/docs/README.md

 Q: Why am I receiving an ImportError?

 A: You may not have the package requirements.
 Open up the requirements.txt inside Pycharm.
 If a message says the requirements are not satisfied, click the "Install Requirements" option.
+Alternatviely, you can run running pip install -r requirements.txt to install all the libraries listed in the requirements.txt file.